Liza Wang to serve her first quarantine in Macau later this month

-HONG KONG - Hong Kong veteran actress and television host Liza Wang is going to Macau next month, but her husband, Cantonese opera star and actor Law Kar Ying, is not travelling with her.
+HONG KONG • Hong Kong veteran actress and television host Liza Wang is going to Macau this month, but her husband, Cantonese opera star and actor Law Kar Ying, is not travelling with her.
 He is coming to Singapore instead.

-Wang said that she will be holding two concerts in Macau on June 1 and June 2.
-She will set off on Monday (May 9) as she has to serve a 21-day quarantine.
+Wang said she will be holding two concerts in Macau on June 1 and 2.
+She will set off next Monday as she has to serve a 21-day quarantine.

 "I don't know how I will spend the days in quarantine as this is the first time I am doing so," she said, adding that the concert dates have been changed several times.